MichaelTMatthews/Craftax/README.md

 # Scoreboard
 If you would like to add an algorithm please open a PR and provide a reference to the source of the results.
+We report reward as a % of the maximum (226).

 ## Craftax-1B
 | Algorithm | Reward (% max) |                                  Source                                   |